libra/website/docs/reference/glossary.md

 ### Faucet

 * **Faucet** is the way to create Libra currency with no real world value, only on our testnet.
 * The Faucet is a service running along with the testnet.
-This service only exists to facilitate minting coins for testnet.
+This service only exists to facilitate minting coins for the testnet.
-* You can use faucet by sending a request to create coins and transfer them into a given account on your behalf.
+* You can use the Faucet by sending a request to create coins and transfer them into a given account on your behalf.

 ## G